dstroot/skeleton/README.md

 Like what we do?
 ----------------
 This could literally save 100's of hours of work.
-If it you find it valuable we would really appreciate your support!
+If it you find it valuable I would really appreciate your support!

 [Support via GITTIP](https://www.gittip.com/danstroot/)